mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 When I searched for a Syncthing Docker image, I somehow overlooked the [official Docker image](https://hub.docker.com/r/syncthing/syncthing) and instead found the [unofficial LinuxServer.io version](https://hub.docker.com/r/linuxserver/syncthing).

-So, I tried launching with the linuxserver.io version, but the server on Fly.io went into a crash loop:
+I tried deploying the linuxserver.io version to Fly.io, but the server immediately went into a crash loop:

 ```text
 2023-05-23T12:44:17.247 [info] Preparing to run: `/init` as root